When Your Child Is Overweight: Care Instructions

 How can you care for your child at home?

-• Set goals that are possible.
-Your doctor can help set a good weight goal.
+- Set goals that are within reach.
+Your doctor can help set a healthy weight goal for your child.

-• An exercise specialist or personal trainer can help you and your child find fun ways to be active.
+- An exercise specialist can help you and your child find fun ways to be active.

-• A counselor or psychiatrist can help you and your child with any issues that may make it hard to focus on healthy choices.
-These may include depression, anxiety, or family problems.
+- A counselor or psychiatrist can help you and your child with any issues that may make it hard to focus on healthy choices.
+These may include depression, anxiety, stress, or family problems.

-• Try to talk about your child's health, activity level, and other healthy choices.
-Try not to talk about your child's weight.
-The way you talk about your child's body can really affect how your child feels about their body.
+- Try to talk about your child's health, activity level, and other healthy choices.
+Try not to talk about your weight or your child's weight.
+The way you talk about your own body or your child's body can really affect how your child feels about themself.

-• Keep a regular meal and snack routine.
-Don't snack all day.
+- Keep a regular meal and snack routine.
 Schedule snacks for when your child is most hungry, such as after school or exercise.
 This is important because if children skip a meal or snack, they may overeat at the next meal or make unhealthy food choices.

-• Don't use food to reward your child for doing a good job or for eating all of their green beans.
-You want your child to eat healthy food because it's healthy, not so they can eat dessert.
+- Don't use food as a reward.
+You want your child to eat healthy food because it's healthy, not so they can have dessert.

-• Serve fruits and vegetables at every meal.
-You can add some fruit to your child's morning cereal and put sliced vegetables in your child's lunch.
+- Try to serve fruits and vegetables at every meal.
+For example, add some fruit to your child's morning cereal and put sliced vegetables in your child's lunch.

 Where can you learn more?